jaredevans/chat-relay-server/README.md

 ```
 Async Python Chat Relay

-A simple asynchronous chat relay server and command-line client written in Python using websockets and asyncio.
+A simple asynchronous chat relay server with both command-line and webapp client written in Python using websockets and asyncio.
 Supports both private 1:1 chat (using unique codes) and public chatrooms with multiple participants.

 Features